-The School has invested in capital assets for construction in progress, leasehold improvements, and furniture and equipment.
+The School has invested in capital assets for construction in progress, leasehold improvements, and both purchased and leased furniture and equipment.
 More information regarding capital assets may be found in Note 4 to the financial statements.
-Depreciation expenses for capital assets are booked under the Supporting Services program of the School's operations.
+More information related to leased assets may be found in Note 5 to the financial statements.
+Depreciation and amortization expenses for capital assets are booked under the supporting services program of the School's operations.